-Taxing units usually mail their tax bills in October.
-Tax bills are due upon receipt and the delinquency date usually is Feb.
-1. If Feb.
-1 is drawing near and you have not received a tax bill, contact your local tax offices.
-Find out how much tax you owe and make sure your correct name and address are on record.
+Taxing units start mailing tax bills in October and payment is due upon receipt.
+Contact your local tax office if you have not received your tax bill by mid January.
 Failure to receive a tax bill does not affect the validity of the tax, penalty or interest due, the delinquency date, the existence of a tax lien or any procedure the taxing unit institutes to collect the tax.

 Your tax bill may include taxes for more than one taxing unit if these taxing units have combined their collection operations.
 Both the property owner and the owner's designated agent must be mailed tax bills.
 If your mortgage company pays the property taxes on your home, the mortgage company will receive the tax bill.

 The tax collector must give you a receipt for your tax payment if you ask for one.
 Receipts are useful for federal income tax purposes and for ensuring that your mortgage company has paid the taxes on your home.
 In addition, your tax receipt is evidence that you paid the tax if a taxing unit sues you for delinquent taxes.

 In most cases, you must pay your property taxes by Jan.
 31. Taxes that remain unpaid on Feb.
 1 are considered delinquent.
 Penalty and interest charges are added to the original amount.

 Taxing units must give you at least 21 days to pay after they mail your original bill.
 If your bill is mailed after Jan.
 10, the delinquency date is postponed.
 You have until the first day of the next month that will provide at least 21 days for paying the bill.
 For example, if the taxing unit mails your tax bill on Jan.
 15, your taxes will not become delinquent until March 1.
 The delinquency date will be printed on your bill.